rajeshmuraleedharan/chainlit-mcp-math-weather/README.md

-# Chainlit MCP Math and Weather Assistant
+# Chainlit with AWS Strands Agents and FastMCP

-A demonstration of using Chainlit with Model Context Protocol (MCP) server tools for math calculations and weather information.
+A demonstration of AWS Strands Agents orchestrating FastMCP servers through a Chainlit interface to perform math calculations and retrieve weather information.

 ## Overview